sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 The currently popular form of the smartphone with a large touchscreen display was introduced in 2007.
 Today's smartphones are powerful mobile computing devices with built-in cameras, built-in GPS navigation, and a growing list of artificial intelligence capabilities.

 ## 2.9 "Private Space" encrypted data on smartphone
+There are several data privacy requirements for health data:
+1. Health data must be private.
+Before HIPAA, there were instances of healthcare workers accessing the medical records of celebrities out of curiosity, not for treatment.
+Also, the emergence of the dark web created a marketplace for stolen health data.
+For example, patients could be blackmailed to avoid the public release of an HIV-positive diagnosis, which at one time could lead to loss of employment, housing, and personal relationships.
+2. Health data must also be portable.
+Before HIPAA, "job lock" was a pervasive problem, where employees felt trapped in their current jobs for fear of losing their health insurance.
+3. Health data must also be owned by the patients, not the providers or insurers.
+Before HIPAA, some providers denied patients access to their own health data, as leverage to collect an outstanding bill.
+4. Health data must also be restricted to the "minimum necessary" standard, to avoid the once common practice of sending a patient's entire medical record when only a single lab result is needed.
+This "minimum necessary" standard is the response to many documented data privacy breaches.
+For example, there was a documented case of a banker who also served on the county health board using his position on the health board to gain access to patient records.
+After identifying several individuals with cancer, he called in their mortgages, adding financial peril to an already troubling health condition.
+Another example of the need for the "minimum necessary" standard, a 30-year veteran of the FBI was placed on administrative leave after his pharmacy released information about his treatment for depression.
+5. Health data must also have safeguards and accountability.
+Before HIPAA, a speculator in South Carolina purchased the entire set of patient records from a family practice at an auction for $4,000 and then started selling the records back to the former patients.

 ## 2.10 Artificial intelligence